amclark42/so-youre-planning-to-vote-2020/README.md

 ## Prepare to wait for the results

 With so many people voting by mail this year, **no one will know the outcome of the election for _weeks_**.

+* Many states are scrambling to put infrastructure in place to process so many the paper ballots.
+* Some states can't legally count mail-in ballots until Election Day.
-States have different laws about when mail-in ballots can start being counted.
-States that allow ballots to be postmarked by Election Day will have to count newly-arrived ballots for weeks.
+* States that allow ballots to be postmarked by Election Day will have to count newly-arrived ballots for weeks.

-The wait will be painful, protracted, and exhausting.
+Beyond the logistics of voting during the Covid-19 pandemic, there's also the reality of voting under the Trump administration:

 * Expect lawsuits.
   * Expect lawsuits over the validity of ballots.